LabHelper's screen display during data acquisition varies with

-- Finally, the icons with up and down triangles switch between reference (down-pointing triangle) or sample (up-pointing triangle).
+- Finally, the icon with up and down triangles switches between reference (click the bottom half with the downward-pointing triangle) or sample (click the top half).

 Top of page

-Markers (to indicate events, timing, etc.) are entered
+Markers (to indicate important events, timing, or other uses) are entered

 by hitting any letter or number key; they appear as vertical lines on the

 plot areas.
 Markers are stored in the data file and can be displayed